CRAIGS SUPERANNUATION FAQS

-- The ability to transfer your UK Pensions into the Scheme and retain exposure to international assets.
+- transfer your UK Pension into the Scheme and retain exposure to international assets.

-- The ability to self-select your investment portfolio, allowing you to choose from a wide range of investments from around the world to that suit your risk profile and investment objectives.
+- self-select your investment portfolio.
+This allows you to choose from a broad range of investments that suit your risk profile and investment objectives.

-- Holding partial shares or below minimum holdings through pooling of members’ investments allows greater portfolio diversity.
+- hold partial shares or below minimum holdings.
+This allows for greater portfolio diversity.

 Craigs Superannuation is a superannuation scheme registered under the Financial Markets Conduct Act 2013 that is designed to help you save for your retirement.

-The Scheme is able to accept transfers from UK pension schemes and is a ROPS*.
+The Scheme is able to accept transfers from UK pension schemes and is a QROPS*.